 I saw Doctor Strange fairly close to opening weekend and was intrigued by much of what I saw there, especially the artifacts and the Cloak of Levitation.
 (It has some powerful agentive aspects, and given that that is the topic of my new book, I thought it would be fruitful to examine.)

 But, awwww, that’s too bad.
 Doctor Strange deals in magic, not techn—Whatever.

 In homage to the wrap of Children of Men, this post I’m sharing an interview with Mark Coleran, a sci-fi interface designer who worked on the film.
 He also coined the term FUI, which is no small feat.
 He’s had a fascinating trajectory from FUI, to real world design here in the Bay Area, and very soon, back to FUI again.
+Or maybe games.

 I’d interviewed Mark way back in 2011 for a segment of the Make It So book that got edited out of the final book, so it’s great to be able to talk to him again for a forum where I know it will be published, scifiinterfaces.com.